Mediterranean Crossed residencies

 How can we keep track of our residents' work?

-To discover their projects, follow Art Explora's social networks, as well as the logbook, soon to be online, tracing the various projects that make up the Art Explora Festival.
+To discover their projects, follow Art Explora's social networks, as well as the logbook, tracing the various projects that make up the Art Explora Festival.
 Some of the artists will also have the opportunity to show their work, perform or speak at festivals in the itinerant cities between 2024 and 2026.